amenefus/DiscordBots/README.md

 #### Usage
 The bot listens private message using `!tts <message>` in the server and converts them into speech.

+> **_NOTE:_**  The script will create temp.mp3 and time.mp3 in order to stream it. you can enhance to delete files upon every stream.

 #### Dependencies
 discord
 asyncio